Victorian Portraits for Sale from The Sensation

 General Anderson, a carte de visite by Clarkington & Co. of London.

-Indentified in pencil on reverse as General Anderson 1863).
-The most
+Indentified in pencil on reverse as General Anderson 1863'.
+A likely

-likely candidate for General Anderson is General Alexander Anderson (1807-1877)
+candidate for General Anderson is Major General William Cochrane Anderson

-buried in Brompton Cemetery.
-A little faded and a couple of marks, good condition.
+Douglas) of the 107th Bengal Regiment.
+A little faded and a couple of marks,

 Ref. no. 124a Price £25